-Joining a professional health, medical or science writing association is a fantastic way to stay connected to the industry, meet other writers, learn new skills, become aware of important industry trends and grow your career.
+Joining a professional medical writers’ association is a fantastic way to stay connected to the medical writing industry, meet other writers, learn new medical writing skills, become aware of important trends and grow your career.

 I find the in-person networking events are one of the most enjoyable and fulfilling aspects of membership.
 Over the years, I’ve met a friendly, professional, intelligent, kindhearted and down-to-earth bunch of medical writers who genuinely care about the profession and helping others succeed.
 As writers, we spend a lot of time alone and in front of our computers – so getting away from your screen and meeting people in ‘real life’ is healthy and important.

 Some professional associations charge an annual fee, while others are free but membership can be selective.
 Many associations also produce their own medical writing resources and toolkits for members.
 They are generally run by volunteers and operate a non-profit business model.

 These professional associations and societies often run annual conferences and networking events where you can meet other health and medical writers, explore avenues for work and career development, share ideas and get advice from your peers.
 Members are usually a combination of new and experienced professionals working primarily in the healthcare, medicine, pharmaceutical, wellness and biotech industries as writers, journalists, communications professionals and researchers.

 Being a member of a reputable medical writing association is also a great asset for your medical writing CV and shows prospective employers that you are serious about developing and enhancing your career.